Pocher: Pocher 1:8 model kits

-At the International Toy Fair of Milan in 1966, the Pocher stand astonished the world with its wonderfully detailed 1:8 scale model of the Fiat F2 130HP, the car which won the 1907 French Grand Prix driven by Felice Nazzaro.
+At the International Toy Fair of Milan in 1966, the Pocher stand astonished the world with its detailed 1:8 scale model of the Fiat F2 130HP, the car which won the 1907 French Grand Prix driven by Felice Nazzaro.
 The model contained 144 high-resistance plastic parts, 173 in brass and 506 in steel, copper, leather, rubber and aluminium.
 The Company went on to produce ever more detailed models of motoring classics including the 1931–34 Alfa Romeo 2300 Ac Monza, the 1932 Rolls-Royce Phantom II Drophead Sedanca Coupe, the 1932 Alfa Romeo Touring, the Mercedes-Benz 500K/AK containing 2,378 part and then the Rolls-Royce Torpedo Phantom II Convertible with 2,905 parts.

 These kits were based on original plans from the manufacturer.
 Two features present on some models were spoked wire wheels that were assembled spoke by spoke, and engines with working crankshaft and piston assemblies.
 Assembly was mostly accomplished with threaded fasteners (screws, bolts, nuts) and very little glue.
 This created finished products that could theoretically be disassembled and repaired or modified.
 Kits came molded in color and ready painted.
 Finished preassembled versions were also sold.

 In the 1970s Corrado Muratore sold his part of the company to Rivarossi, a bit later Arnaldo Pocher sold his part, too.
 While Corrado Muratore continued as general manager of Pocher and national sales manager, Arnaldo Pocher left the company.